Quick CV Dropoff

 As businesses continue to evolve it is crucial that we empower our teams to contribute meaningfully to the communities they work within.

 By creating a culture of giving, and facilitating opportunities for involvement, we can foster a sense of purpose and fulfilment among our employees.
-Corporate social responsibility (CSR) and charity work is an avenue for businesses to contribute to social, economic and environmental causes.
+Corporate social responsibility (CSR) and charity work is an avenue for businesses to contribute to social, economic and environmental causes, but one of the biggest challenges can be ensuring these opportunities are genuinely accessible to everyone.

 People are busy and life is often hectic; creating opportunities and making them a realistic option for employees will build a positive workplace culture.
 To make CSR accessible it is crucial to create opportunities that your workforce want to get involved with; aligning initiatives with employee interests is the key!

-To do this you need to first speak to employees and find out their passions; playing to the strengths of your team/s will go a long way.
+To do this you need to first speak to employees and find out their passions and find out what matters most to them - playing to the strengths of your team/s will go a long way.
 Do you have a team of running enthusiasts?
 Do you have a team of foodies?
 Pub quiz aficionados?
 Or a mixture?

-At Sellick Partnership we have a team of Charity Champions who really do advocate everything charity-related.
-They are responsible for choosing our companywide and regional charities, organising fundraising activities, promoting our initiatives across the business and being that go to person in each of our offices for all things relating to charity work.
+At Sellick Partnership we have a CSR Committee that advocate everything charity-related.
+They are responsible for choosing our companywide and regional charities, organising fundraising activities, promoting our initiatives across the business and being that go-to person in each of our offices for all things relating to charity work.
+This group drives internal initiatives, organises events, and helps promote opportunities across teams.

-We understand that while people might want to participate, they may not have the time to organise the initiatives themselves, and so having this group of Charity Champions is fundamental to making these events a success.
+We understand that while people might want to participate, they may not have the time to organise the initiatives themselves, and so having this group is fundamental to making these events a success.
+Having a dedicated committee not only gives employees a voice in shaping our CSR strategy, but also ensures that our charitable work stays varied, visible, and well-communicated.

 Give the background information of why you’re doing what you’re doing!
 If you’re holding an event for charity, let your colleagues know why you’re supporting that charity, how it’s going to make a difference and answer any questions they may have!

-For example, this year we are supporting Wood Street Mission and in March, we held a bake sale, using the money raised to buy over 30 books that were donated to their ‘Books Forever’ Appeal.
+For example, we have previously supported Wood Street Mission, we've held bake sales, using the money raised to buy books that were donated to their ‘Books Forever’ Appeal.
 These are books that go to children whose families are struggling to make ends meet, in Manchester and Salford.
 Prior to donating we brought the books into the office so that colleagues could see where the proceeds from their cupcakes and sausage rolls had gone!

-We hold sporting tournaments every year which are hugely successful with the proceeds going to St Ann’s Hospice, Lord’s Taverners, If U Care Share, and me&dee.
+We hold sporting tournaments every year which are hugely successful with the proceeds going to St Ann’s Hospice and me&dee.

-We also give employees the opportunity to take one day off a year to get involved with voluntary work such as helping in soup kitchens or holding employability workshops.
 My advice with this is be organised and flexible!
-Everyone has different commitments and schedules; allowing staff to get involved in CSR during working hours and planning events far in advance really helps!
+Everyone has different commitments and schedules, allowing staff to get involved in CSR during working hours and planning events far in advance really helps!

 All of this means that, hopefully, throughout the year everyone has a chance to contribute, should they wish to.